-Man arrested after alleged gun incident sparked Otago manhunt
+Man arrested after alleged gun incident sparks Otago manhunt

 Firefighters left the scene about 10.30pm.

-Acting Supt Sweeney said the fires were "currently not linked" and he did not believe there was any damage to the police vehicle the man took that might have sparked the blazes.
+Sweeney said the fires were "currently not linked" and he did not believe there was any damage to the police vehicle the man took that might have sparked the blazes.

-"Not that I've heard," Acting Supt Sweeney said.
+"Not that I've heard," Sweeney said.

 The arrested man was not known for lighting fires, he said.